Cavan outclass Down as Antrim lose in Leitrim

 At Kingspan Breffni, Down's goal was the first score of the game in the sixth minute as O'Hare finished off a flowing move started by a exchange of passes between Ryan Magill and Daniel Guinness.

-But that was as good as it got for James McCartan's Mournemen as they were unpicked up a Cavan side who didn't need to summon up anything like the intensity they had produced against Donegal to run out comprehensive winners.
+But that was as good as it got for James McCartan's Mournemen as they were unpicked by a Cavan side who didn't need to summon up anything like the intensity they had produced against Donegal to run out comprehensive winners.